mosn/htnn/site/content/en/docs/operations-guide/controller/observability.md

 * `workqueue_queue_duration_seconds` can be used to detect if the controller is overloaded, or frequently requeuing due to error.
 * `process_cpu_seconds_total` and `process_resident_memory_bytes` can be used to build resource monitor.

-, and the metrics provided by htnn:
+, and the metrics provided by HTNN:

 * `htnn_translate_duration_seconds_bucket` records the translation part of the reconciliation.
-A reconciliation can be divided into three parts: building resources from the local cache, translation, and writing to k8s API server.
+A reconciliation can be divided into three parts: building the translation state from the local cache, translation, and writing to K8S API server.
 This histogram tracks the time spent in translation.

 ## Profile